akauppi/GroundLevel-firebase-es/README.md

 This hopefully makes the app not only easy, but interesting as well.

+On the technical side:

+- testing of back-end features
+- development workflow, using emulators
+- deployment to production

 Below, you'll find instructions on how to get started.
 You are encouraged to use this template as a basis for your own special Web App, but please observe the points (later) about removing the branding.

-Let's get started! 😀
+Let's get to it! 😀

 ## Firebase

-Forgot to mention Firebase.

 This repo uses the Firebase serverless framework for a lot of things.
 Authentication, running background functions and storing data in the cloud.